Druue/OOP_Project/docs/agendas/client-meeting.md

 ### Timeslots
 As described above, each building has an opening and closing time.
 When a building is open, fixed timeslots are availible for reservation.
 Each timeslot is 30 minutes long, and cannot be moved.
 Example: A timeslot will always start at 9:00, and cannot be moved to start at 9:02.

 Furthermore, a timeslot can only be reserved by one user at a time, and only 3 weeks in advance.
+Lastly, a user cannot reserve two different rooms during the same timeslot.

 A timeslot can have three different statuses: Available, unavailable, and reserved.
 - Available: Any user is able to reserve this timeslot.